arun-r-007/Pi-Engine/docs/README.md

 Welcome to the Pi-Engine documentation!
 This index provides an overview and quick links to all major documentation sections and class references in the engine.

+> **Acknowledgment**
+>
+> Much of the documentation for PiEngine was generated with the help of GitHub Copilot (AI), under the supervision and review of the core developers ([Shri Hari (TanPi)](https://github.com/ItsTanPI) and [Gunavarthan](https://github.com/Gunavarthan)).
+> As a small team with limited time, we used AI tools to accelerate the writing process and ensure comprehensive, high-quality docs for the community.
+All content was checked and curated by us.

+## If you find any errors or issues in the documentation, please open an issue so we can fix it promptly.

 ## Documentation Structure

 | Section      | Description                                      |